chazzka/clanekcathedral/clanek.md

 - general -> specific (describe problem as a whole, then why the problems occurs, then why is it a problem for us, technical details, env. variables)
 - constribution
 - **toto až nakonec až budeme vědět co vlastně fungovalo**
-- **here we describe the domain!! - aneb jak ta data vypadají - co je cílem hlavně vysvětlit že chceme cluster anomalii ne jen anomalie**
+- **here we describe the domain!! - aneb jak ta data vypadají - co je cílem hlavně vysvětlit že chceme novelty**

 ## Theory